Ivorush/labs/content/careers/senior-frontend-developer.md

 ---
 title: Senior Frontend Developer
-location: Toronto, Canada
+location: Nairobi, Kenya
 ---

 Are you a talented and experienced frontend engineer with expertise in React?
 Are you passionate about creating exceptional user experiences and driving frontend development?
-If so, we have an exciting opportunity for you to join our team as a Senior Frontend Engineer at Alora Labs.
+If so, we have an exciting opportunity for you to join our team as a Senior Frontend Engineer at Simba Labs.

-### About Alora Labs
+### About Simba Labs
-Alora Labs is a leading technology company specializing in IoT and custom software development.
+Simba Labs is a leading technology company specializing in IoT and custom software development.
 We are committed to innovation, quality, and delivering outstanding solutions to our clients.
 As a Senior Frontend Engineer, you will play a crucial role in shaping the future of our products, with a focus on React development.

 ### Responsibilities